Connect with us!

 Picture

-Due to continuing concerns about Covid transmission, our chapter has put meetings on hold until we receive notification that it is safe to again hold indoor in-person meetings.
-Once we are back in service, we will hold our meetings the first Thursday of every other month in the conference room at the Nelson Center.
-The Center is located on the west side of U.S. 29, just south of the traffic light in Lovingston.
+Our regular meetings are held on the first Thursday of every other month in the conference room at the Nelson Center, which is located at 8445 Thomas Nelson Highway, Lovingston.
+The Center is on the west side of U.S. 29, just south of the traffic light in Lovingston.
 Turn west at the sign to the County Library and Tourism Office.
-The Nelson Center is on the south side of the large parking lot.
+The Nelson Center is on the south side of the parking lot.
 Use the entrance door with the covered canopy.

 Chapter Projects

-CBR members volunteer with state agencies that sponsor the VMN program, local partner organizations, and a number of other environmental organizations in a wide variety of projects.
-Our projects include Bluebird trails, docent staffing at the Rockfish Valley Foundation museum, an annual butterfly count, monitoring and maintenance on public trail systems, work in a new county park, assistance at two area wildlife rehabilitation sanctuaries, stream monitoring, and leading walks in a variety of nature trails at locations throughout the area.
-If you have information about volunteer projects or continuing education opportunities that may be of interest to CBR members, please contact our chapter advisor or membership chair at the address below.
+CBR members volunteer in a wide variety of projects with state agencies that sponsor the VMN program, local partner organizations, and a number of other environmental organizations.
+On-going projects include Bluebird trails, docent staffing at the Rockfish Valley Foundation Museum, an annual butterfly count, monitoring and maintenance on public trail systems, work in a new county park, assistance at two area wildlife rehabilitation sanctuaries, stream monitoring, and leading walks on nature trails at both public and private locations throughout the area.
+If you have information about volunteer projects or continuing education opportunities that may be of interest to CBR members, please contact our chapter advisor.

 Virginia Department of Forestry Headquarters